mhweber/website-hugo/content/page/cv.md

 ### Programming
 #### Python

 - I've worked with Python extensively as an integral part of work since 2005.
 I learned Python on the job working on the US Forest Service [Landfire](http://www.landfire.gov/) program where we used Python for most of our workflow scripts.
 Additionally, I participated in a week-long Python immersion class in person with Mark Lutz, author of Programming Python and Learning Python, while working for the LANDFIRE program.
 I've continued to develop my Python programming skills using both the ArcGIS ArcPy module as well as many open source spatial modules in Python, and most recently have begun using Python notebooks for reproducible research and Python modules such as Bokeh for data visualization.
+I am also a co-lead of the newly formed EPA Python Community of Practice.

 #### R